Wizolingo/EDA-House-Price-Project-/README.md

-## House Prices:Exploratory Data Analysis
+## Boston House Prices
-* Loaded .csv file to a Pandas DataFrame
+* Loaded the .csv file to a Pandas DataFrame
 * Observed the data structure
+* A deeper look
 * Descriptive statistics
 * Univariate/Multivariate Analyses
 * Visualizations and Insigfhts
-* Model Buiding